Mintplex-Labs/anything-llm/embed/README.md

 - `data-text-size` - Set the text size of the chats in pixels.

+- `data-username` - A specific readable name or identifier for the client for your reference.
+Will be shown in AnythingLLM chat logs.
+If empty it will not be reported.

 **Behavior Overrides**

 - `data-open-on-load` — Once loaded, open the chat as default.
 It can still be closed by the user.
 To enable set this attribute to `on`.
 All other values will be ignored.